-- 7.5.1.
-The Team Manager or a nominated deputy, approved by the Race Director should be present during all official racing and is a member of the International Jury.
-The Team Manager is appointed by his national association. - 7.5.2.
-Responsibilities of the Team Manager are: - To register on behalf of his team providing the organisers with all driver's EFRA Registration and frequencies. - b.
-Be present at the technical control. either before, during or after the end of the race, in which team members participate. - c.
+7.5.1.
+The Team Manager or a nominated deputy, approved by the Race Director should be present during all official racing and is a member of the International

+Jury.
+The Team Manager is appointed by his national association at least 6 weeks before the event.

+- 7.5.2.
+Responsibilities of the Team Manager are: - a.
+To complete registration on behalf of his team providing the organisers with all driver's EFRA data and transponders. - b.
+Has the right to be present at the technical control. either before, during or after the end of the race, in which team members participate. - c.
 Look after the welfare and behaviour of his team and take care they receive proper accommodation in the pits area. - d.
 He must attend the Team managers meeting(s) prior to the start of the race. - e.
-He is the link between his team and the race direction by receiving all information referring to. - -time table changes - -frequency changes - -results after every qualification round, sub finals, semi-finals and finals - other information referring to the race. - f.
+He is the link between his team and the race direction by receiving all information referring to. - -time table changes - -transponder issues - -results after every qualification round, sub finals, semi-finals and finals - other information referring to the race. - f.
 He is allowed to stay in the pit area when a race of one of his team members is in progress. - g.
-He will receive a list with frequencies from Race Control for his drivers before the official race (timed practice) starts, so he can check that there are no discrepancies - 7.5.3.
+He will receive a list with Transponder numbers from Race Control for his drivers before the official race (timed practice) starts, so he can check that there are no discrepancies - 7.5.3.
 At Championships, Team-Managers preferably do not take part in the race.
 They must speak English.